delvedor/hpagent/README.md

 ## Environment variables

-By default the Agent supports the standard proxy in the following order:
+By default the Agent supports set the proxy by an environment variable in the following order:
 ```
 https_proxy || HTTPS_PROXY || http_proxy || HTTP_PROXY
 ```